cntSafety/fsGaze/README.md

 ## Architecture

-sGAze is built on a flexible graph database architecture that:
+sGaze is built on a flexible graph database architecture that:

 - Enables powerful relationship traversal and pattern matching for safety verification
 - Provides a scalable foundation for implementing verification algorithms